Adesoyin/DEC-Launchpad_Linux/README.md

     5 0 * * * /home/adeboladesoyin/data_pipeline/logs/monitor.sh

 crontab -l was used to list all the cron jobs in the system.
+2>&1 ensures all error log and successful activities are appended to the log file.

 ## Permission & Security